gajjas/AddressBook/README.md

 - Creating a search box for easier contact retrieval by filtering the list
   - Could take a couple hours to implement depending on the search complexity `(min 3 hours)`

-- Adding Sorted Contact List which allows for faster UX access
-  - Could take a `min of 1 hour`

 - Adding a google map on the `details` page with access to a google maps link
   - Could take around `2-4 days` to implement since getting the api access and setting up billing, keys, and adding the UI to the page add to the time